salbybba/cse15l-lab-reports/lab-report-1-week-2.md

 ![](etsss.png)

 My username is **cs15lsp22ajy**.
-Your course username will allow you to begin connecting remotely.
+Your own course username will allow you to begin connecting remotely.
 Next, you should open a terminal in VSCode (a shortcut for this would be Ctrl + `) and type the following command.
 You should use your own username.

 ```$ ssh cs15lsp22ajy@ieng6.ucsd.edu```